rubenwardy/minetest_modding_book/README.md

 Please note that the above is a guideline on how to make good chapter, but isn't exhustive and there are many exceptions.
-The priority is explaining the concepts to the reader efficiently and in a way which is understandably.
+The priority is explaining the concepts to the reader efficiently and in a way which is understandable.